-I’ve been using circuit training for years since my time in the Marines and just about every program I write includes some variation of a circuit.
+I’ve been using circuit training for years.
+Since my time in the Marines and just about every program I write, I include some variation of a circuit.

 Check out one of the circuits we did in the Marines.

-Instead of feeding you with another workout I wanted to show you how to create your own workout in a circuit format and share my training philosophy when I design circuits.
+Instead of feeding you with another workout I wanted to show you how to create your own workout in a circuit format.

-While I love a good combination of training methods, one of my favorite types of training tools to use is density training.
+While I love using a good combination of training methods to produce results, one of my favorite types of training tools to use is density training.

 There are a lot of definitions on the internet, but I like to think of density training as a way to do more work in a shorter amount of time.
 When you force yourself to do more work in a shorter time, you will get stronger, improve your conditioning, and burn more calories.